Ulster University Foundation Degree in Mechatronic Engineering

 - GCSE English Language Grade C or above or Pass in Level 2 Essential Skills Literacy

-- 2 GCE A-Levels to include a STEM subject or a Level 3 vocational qualification in Engineering, equivalent to 56 UCAS points
+- 2 GCE A-Levels to include a STEM subject or a Level 3 vocational qualification in Engineering, equivalent to 64 UCAS points.
+(Level 3 qualifications other than BTEC or City & Guilds will be subject to UU approval, and OCN qualifications are generally not accepted)

 - Common European Framework of Reference (CEFR) level B2